Innovation Central Perth

-The Cisco Internet of Everything Innovation Centre (CIIC) is a newly established industry and research collaboration centre at Curtin University, established by Cisco with foundation partners Curtin University and Woodside Energy.
-With over 80 researchers and links to advanced facilities and a global industry network, the Centre will bring together start-ups, industry experts, developers and researchers in an open environment to create ground-breaking and innovative solutions that foster growth, provide jobs and help build sustainable economies.
+Innovation Central Perth is an industry and research collaboration centre at Curtin University, established by Cisco with foundation partners Curtin University and Woodside Energy.
+With over 80 researchers and links to advanced facilities and a global industry network, the Centre brings together start-ups, industry experts, developers and researchers in an open environment to create ground-breaking and innovative solutions that foster growth, provide jobs and help build sustainable economies.

-Cisco is committed to creating a future of growth and innovation in Australia with the establishment of its eighth global Innovation Centre with a hub at Curtin University in Bentley and another to be launched in Sydney later in 2015.
+Cisco is committed to creating a future of growth and innovation in Australia with the establishment of its eighth global Innovation Centre with a hub at Curtin University in Bentley and another in Sydney.
 Cisco’s Innovation Centres across the world aim to catalyse and showcase innovation and development, bringing together customers, industry partners, start-ups, application developers, government organisations and universities.

-The Centre provides collaboration and co-working space, a demonstration area and experimental lab facility, and is open to students, researchers, industry operators and technology service providers.
-It facilitates and showcases state-of-the-art research and technology demonstration projects, and delivers targeted research solutions to industry problems.
+The Centre is a state-of-the-art connected community that leverages cloud, analytics and Internet of Everything (IoE) network platforms to create innovative tech solutions to real business challenges.
+It provides collaboration and co-working space, a demonstration area and experimental lab facility, and is open to students, researchers, industry operators and technology service providers.

 - Woodside Plant of the Future links world-class process plant design with artificial intelligence, data analytics and advanced sensors and control systems to drive the environmentally compliant, safe and cost efficient production of remote resources.